 Use our maps to find public road parcels that don’t appear on topographic maps:

 What to do if you have difficulty accessing an unformed legal road

 Adjoining landholders cannot legally block public access to a ULR.
 However, many ULRs are obstructed by fences, hedges or even buildings.
-Livestock presence can make some ULRs daunting to use, and occasionally, adjoining landowners intimidate the public, directly or through misleading signage.
+Livestock presence can make some ULRs daunting to use, and occasionally, the public might be intimidated by adjoining landowners, directly or through misleading signage.

-Be patient and considerate when trying to resolve any access problem.
-In the first instance, approach the adjoining landholder.
-If that doesn’t resolve the issue, contact the relevant territorial authority (district or city council).
+If you have difficulty using a ULR, contact the relevant territorial authority (district or city council), as they are responsible for ULRs.
 Herenga ā Nuku may be able to mediate in some circumstances.

 Don’t damage private property on a ULR.

 Farming on an unformed legal road does not change its legal status

 Adjoining landholders often use ULRs as part of existing pasture or forestry, and territorial authorities have long accepted this use.
 However, this does not create any legal right to the road in favour of the adjoining landholder.